By: Sharon Aron Baron

 “I was born legally blind, but my vision was clear enough until I was 14.
 I was born with tunnel vision.
 I could see in front of me – but as I got older, my visual acuity got worse.”

-In the 70 and ’80s, there were many schools in Michigan set up for the visually impaired – compared to mainstreaming students now.
+In the 70 and ’80s, many schools in Michigan were set up for the visually impaired – compared to mainstreaming students now.
 Merren had teacher consultants who helped him with accommodations.
-He learned to walk with a cane, learned adaptive technology with a screen which read the material and began the process of learning braille.
+He learned to walk with a cane, learned adaptive technology with a screen that read the material and began learning braille.